xvedra/OpenDsc/README.md

 12/05/2020.
 Presentation

-Here another DSC over ESP32-TTGO, a low cost development tft board whith support for AS5600 and AS5048 encoders.
+Here another DSC over ESP32-TTGO, a low cost development tft board.

 Support WiFi and Bluetooth.

 Support AS5600 and AS5048 encoders.

 Quadrature encoders support are coming.

 Demo mode are coming too.